An archetale in the Assembling Terrania Cycle.

 The Gunslinger reloaded, hoping for a glimpse of the elusive Man in Black.
 As his eyes searched the enemy ranks, a man with tousled hair waved and called out, “All work and no play makes Jack a dull boy!”

 Firiel had distributed among the Transdaimonics a list of enemy commanders.
 It included Darth Vader, Sauron, Harley Quinn, Thanos, Hel, Captain Ahab, Marc C. Duquesne, Magneto, Kurtz, Iago (as behind-the-scene strategist), Khan Noonian Singh, Poison Ivy, and, coordinating them from behind, Morgoth.
 From behind because he stood up like a high mountain.
 His eyes were flames.
 He wore glaciers for armor.
 His forehead scraped the clouds.

 Dr. Strange cleared his throat and spoke to the Scarlet Witch.
 “Dormammu was bigger.
 Oh hell, he’s here too.”

 Detective Columbo mopped his brow.
 “Oh yeah, I forgot.
 My wife asked me to run an errand on the way home.”
 He looked around for his dusty Peugeot Cabriolet but saw it nowhere.
 “Mind if I borrow your horse?” he asked Zorro, who ignored him.

 “Sounds like a hell of a hoot!” cried Randle P. McMurphy, letting out a war whoop.
 “Let’s get it on already!”
 From an upraised hand a deck of cards sprayed randomly into the air as he danced a jig on the plain.
-“Let’s light ‘em up like bumpers on a pinball machine!
+“Let’s light ‘em all up like horny bumpers on a psycho pinball machine!
 Weee yah!”

 The American Margaret pursed her lips as she looked over at Firiel.